packit/packit.dev/content/docs/guide.md

 $ dnf install --enablerepo=updates-testing packit
 ```

-We publish packit to PyPI and it's available as packitos project. (packit at
+We publish packit to PyPI and it's available as `packitos` project — **packit
-PyPI is something different)
+at PyPI is something different**

 ```
 $ pip3 install --user packitos